JuaniRaggio/SecurityNexus/docs/planning/MILESTONE_2.md

 ## COMMITMENT

-Nosotros (Juan & Victoria) estamos comprometidos a:
+We (Juan Nosotros (Juan & Victoria) estamos comprometidos a: Victoria) are committed to:
-1. ✅ Trabajar full-time en esto durante el accelerator
+1. ✅ Work full-time on this during the accelerator
-2. ✅ Weekly check-ins con mentores
+2. ✅ Weekly check-ins with mentors
-3. ✅ Transparencia total en progreso
+3. ✅ Complete transparency in progress
-4. ✅ Pivotar rápido si algo no funciona
+4. ✅ Pivot quickly if something doesn
-5. ✅ Construir en público (updates semanales)
+5. ✅ Build in public (weekly updates)

-**Objetivo final:** Convertir Security Nexus en infraestructura crítica del ecosistema Polkadot.
+**Final objective:** Transform Security Nexus into critical infrastructure for the Polkadot ecosystem.

 ---